angiechangpagne/Voltaire/README.md

 5. Configure Metamask-import an account node from Ganache with their public hash.

 6. npm run dev
->just like a standard react app on the client side, but instead of a Node server, we are using Ethereum's Lite Server(it's Lite. )
+>just like a standard react app on the client side, but instead of a Node server, we are using Truffle's Lite Server(it's Lite.)
 >Voting with truth, without the bullshits.

 Remember to Send It.